Rockazim/funding-rate-calculators/README.md

 To make an API key on Bybit go to -> https://www.bybit.com/app/user/api-management To make a coinalyze API key go to -> https://coinalyze.net/account/api-key/

-These calculators will return via a .txt file and they will be sorted in highest to lowest.
+These calculators will return via a .txt file and they will be sorted from highest to lowest.
 Please reach out if there are any issues @https://x.com/quantzim

 Remember you will need to be short if funding is positive and long if funding is negative.